 Funding sources

 How will you raise money?
 Will you dip into your savings to set up your garage?
 Is a bank loan an option?
 (Tip: Try negotiating credit terms or a hire-purchase deal with the heavy-duty equipment suppliers.)
-Starting a mechanic shop or an auto repair shop requires capital.
+Starting an auto repair shop requires capital.
 It’s important to know the startup costs of a car repair shop before you dive in headfirst.
 A lack of financial planning has seen many small businesses fail within the first few years since their establishment.

 Competitors